-Swelling of any type is a sign of inflammation and when swelling occurs in your mouth it can indicate infection of the gum tissue, tooth or bone that surrounds your teeth.
+Swelling is a sign of inflammation and when swelling occurs in your mouth it can indicate inflammation or infection of the gum tissue, tooth or bone that surrounds your teeth.

 The first signs of swollen gums are most obvious between the teeth.
 The gum tissue that fills the space between your teeth is called the papilla.

 When healthy, this part of your gum should be pink and firm against your teeth.

 If the papilla is unhealthy it looks red, swollen and loose.
 Unhealthy gum tissue may bleed easily when you brush, floss or even touch it.

 Gingivitis is usually the cause of inflammed and swollen gums.

 This condition can usually be cured after a visit to your hygienist combined with your consistent effort at home.
 Here's how.

 Besides gingivitis there are other causes of swollen gums.
 I have listed a few of them here.